-- To access an unmanaged centralized vault, type the full path to the vault's folder. - 2.
+- 1. Enter the full path to the archive location in the Path field, or select the required location in the tree (p.
+108). - 2.
 In the table to the right of the tree, select the archive.
 The table displays the names of the archives contained in each location you select.